Humanities Tutoring & English Help

 Building Foundational Study Skills

-What distinguishes Mark’s Education from our competition is our emphasis on developing foundational study skills through personalized tutoring sessions.
-We hope to help our students succeed long after their time with us, and that starts with making sure students have the tools to succeed.
 While every session is different, many incorporate strategies on the pre-writing process, time management, and how to deconstruct arguments into manageable parts.
-This holistic approach ensures students are equipped with the skills beneficial beyond their immediate academic requirements.
-These are skills they can take with them to school, college, the workforce, and their future.
+This holistic approach makes sure that students are prepared with skills that will be beneficial to them beyond their immediate academic requirements.
+These are skills they can take with them to school, college, the workforce, and their future, but are built today!

 Maximizing Humanities Tutoring Session Effectiveness

 Preparation is key.
 Sarah recommends that students have a good sense of their syllabus before coming to a session: understand the expectations, the calendar, and the course readings.
 Doing so helps you plan out your reading and knowing when you need to have drafts ready.
-This is really great information to know ahead of time because it allows you to look realistically at these elements and incorporate them into a schedule that works for you.
+This is great information to have ahead of time because it allows you to look realistically at these elements and incorporate them into a schedule that works for you.

 Sarah recommends that students come to their sessions having done all of the reading beforehand so during the season they can use their time with the tutor effectively and make progress on desired subjects.
 This is also a great way to identify problem areas and come into the session ready to tackle them.